milmarim/Youtube-dl-batch-script/README.md

 Before starting the installation with the provided rudimentary installer, you need to add the following FFmpeg files to your "youtube-dl" folder since they are above the GitHub file size limit.
-(Or alternatively use this link to download a 80 MB .zip file with everything inculded: https://mega.nz/folder/BKhkCRCQ#XGXLuJjFftxLLoapetYovQ)

 -ffmpeg
 -ffplay
 -ffprobe

+(Or alternatively use this link to download a 80 MB .zip file with everything inculded: https://mega.nz/folder/BKhkCRCQ#XGXLuJjFftxLLoapetYovQ)

-Heres a link for installation of those (choose Windows .exe version) https://ffmpeg.org/download.html
+Link to ffmpeg: (choose Windows .exe version) https://ffmpeg.org/download.html

 Check that your desktop folder looks like this: